 The word rape triggers big emotions, especially when it’s displayed on the news or social media.
 However, it’s essential to understand that having a rape fantasy doesn’t mean you should feel guilty about it.

-For some people, it’s CNC kink is about experiencing an exchange of power between yourself and your partner and being in complete control.
-62% of women have reported fantasizing about these power changes in the bedroom.
+For some people, this type of CNC kink is about experiencing an exchange of power between yourself and your partner and being in complete control.
+Incredibly common, 62% of women have reported fantasizing about these intense scenes and power changes in the bedroom.

 Or you might be the person that becomes turned on by having all control taken from you.